AlexOgden/RecceDNS/docs/README.md

 	- Use an optional delay between queries.
 - SRV enumeration, use a wordlist with the query argument set to SRV to find common SRV records.
 - Reverse IP PTR for a single IP address, CIDR notation, or range.
+- Search for subdomains based on past TLS certificates using crt.sh.
 - Coloured output with progress reporting on bruteforce subdomain enumeration.
 - Output results to a JSON file.